Justuks/JavaScript/README.md

 # User Expectations:
 ## 1. To find out what JavaScript is.
 ## 2. Expect some visual confirmation of the concept.
 ## 3. Expect to try it for him/herself.

+# User Stories
+## 1. I want to know what JavaScript is.
+## 2. I want to see easy navigation.
+## 3. I want to see examples.
+## 4. I want to try them.